 3. Know your Conditions

 There are many aspects to the process of conveyancing that you will need to navigate before the settlement is finalised.
-River City Conveyancing can help you understand and put into writing for your initial offer any necessary legal clauses to protect you from possible financial risks.
-For example you may need to consider the amount of the deposit and due date or the date of final property possession if there are tenants, there may be a requirement for special conditions involving the sale of your own property or the length of the contract terms.
+River City Conveyancing can help you understand and put into writing before your initial offer any necessary legal clauses to protect you from possible financial risks.
+For example you may need to consider the amount of the deposit and due date or the date of final property possession if there are tenants, there may often be a requirement for special conditions involving the sale of your own property or the length of the contract terms.

 This conveyancing checklist is just an initial outline to help you understand some of the important points to consider before you sign but is in no way a comprehensive list.
 If you have any questions or are about to buy house and land in Queensland contact River City Conveyancing on 07 3013 2300 for the original trusted local conveyancing expertise.